 First, the pytest docs suggest that pytest will "intelligently identify and ignore a virtualenv"—but this wasn't happening for me.
 So I tried the norecursedirs in my setup.cfg to no avail.
 Next, I took a chance with collect_ignore and collect_ignore_glob in my conftest.py.
 This, too, came up short.
 I then thought I'd settle for invoking pytest with the --ignore option and was duly mystified when that proceeded to fail.
-Unwilling to accept defeat, I returned to my setup.cfg, drew up a [coverage:run] section, and threw in omit—alas, it worked!
-Here's what you need in your setup.cfg if you run into the same problem:
+Unwilling to accept defeat, I returned to my setup.cfg, drew up a [coverage:run] section, set an omit option, and alas—it worked!
+Here's what you need in your setup.cfg if you run into a similar situation:

 [coverage:run] omit = .env/*

-Save it in your project root, and pytest will omit the .env directory contents from its testing.
+Save to your project root, and pytest will omit .env directory contents from testing.
 Obviously, you can specify any number of locations, and replace .env with your Python virtual environment directory name.